-Students in grades K-6 must have parental/adult guardian supervision when attending sporting events.
+Students in grades K-6 must have adult supervision when attending sporting events.
 Students in the gym areas need to be seated during the activities.

 Alcohol and Other Drug Use/Abuse - Policy FFA

 The Maddock School District shall strive to provide a learning environment that is safe, drug free, and conducive to learning.